 Tolerance is an essential element for peace, unity, and economic well-being.
 And when people don’t meet our expectation, we should be willing to understand, help if we can, and be long-suffering until the situation changes.
 Additionally, remember, as believers, everything that happens to us is for our own good (Romans 8:28).

 Being able to remain patient and not easily irritated by others brings a sense of freedom.
-Moreover, it is important to be patient with yourself, recognizing that life is a journey and that learning is part of the journey.
+Moreover, it is important to be patient with yourself, recognizing that life is a journey and that learning is part of your journey.

 Being long-suffering, tolerant, or patient breaks down the barriers of pride.
 In the absence of these qualities, one may find themselves unable to respect opinions or beliefs that differ from their own.
 This can lead to becoming demanding, judgmental, and critical when things don't go as you want.